Ghana has over 500 Senior High Schools across its 16 regions categorized into Category A, Category B, Category C, and Category D schools.

 A school provides a structured education to the child and promotes their mental and psychological growth.
 Apart from learning academics, a child also learns other essential life skills such as teamwork, good manners, unity, sharing, and responsibility.

 Since school is indispensable in shaping our wards, it is very important to know the disciplinary level of the schools we would want our wards to attend.

 Our wards spend most of their time in school, and there’s a high probability that there are so many things that will be learned in school than at home.
 This means that as a parent, you should be concerned with the school you choose for your ward.

 Are these schools really bad?

-These schools may not be bad in general, like it is publicly known.
-People attend these schools from diverse backgrounds, so there is no way you have over 4,000 students and expect them to live to society’s standards.
+These schools may not be bad in general, as it is publicly known.
+People attend these schools from diverse backgrounds, so there is no way you have over 4,000 students and expect them to live up to society’s standards.

 That’s why the Ghana Education Service has Rules and regulations it uses to regulate public and private schools in the country.
 It is just surprising that most of the schools we will mention are the best-known schools in the country.

 Is there any way to change public perception?